QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/d/d.md

 the federal government.
 This course does not replace a course about ethical research practices.
 In the US, you will typically be required to take such a course prior to conducting research with human participants.
-Our focus in this lesson is on using an informed consent script that does not unnecessarily prevent you from sharing data.
+Our focus in this lesson is on developing and using an informed consent script that does not unnecessarily prevent you from sharing data.
 In the process, we hope to also provide you with some suggestions on effectively gaining consent.

 A typical informed consent script includes four main elements